adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 ```
 ![](../kotlin/notebooks/lets-plot-images/percetage-of-first-places.svg)

+### Comparing Multiple Plots with plotBunch

-Tip! to compare both charts you can use `plotBunch`.
-I find it provides a bit more control than `plotGrid` as you can specify exactly how you want your charts arranged
+To compare both charts you can use `plotBunch` or `plotGrid`.
+I prefer `plotBunch` as I find it provides a bit more control as you can specify exactly how you want your charts arranged.

 ```kotlin notebook
 plotBunch {